uclahs-cds/pipeline-Nextflow-module/README.md

 2. Include the `extract_GenomeIntervals` process from the module `main.nf` with a relative path
 3. Use the `addParams` directive when importing to specify any params
 4. Call the process with the inputs where needed

+### PipeVal

+#### Validate

+##### Description

+Module for validating files and directories using PipeVal

+Tools used: `PipeVal`.

+Inputs:
+  - mode: string identifying type of validation
+  - file_to_validate: path for file or directory to validate

+Parameters:
+  - log_output_dir: directory for storing log files
+  - docker_image_version: PipeVal docker image version within which process will run.
+The default is: `2.1.6`
+  - process_label: assign Nextflow process label to process to control resource allocation.
+For specific CPU and memory allocation, include static allocations in node-specific config files
+  - main_process: Set output directory to the specified main process instead of `PipeVal-2.1.6 `

+##### How to use

+1. Add this repository as a submodule in the pipeline of interest
+2. Include the `run_validate_PipeVal` process from the module `main.nf` with a relative path
+3. Use the `addParams` directive when importing to specify any params
+4. Call the process with the inputs where needed
+5. Aggregate and save the output validation files as needed

 ## License